 Millions of Americans have allergies.
-You might sniffle and sneeze as the seasons change or get itchy and teary eyed when you dust the house or pet an animal.
-Or, perhaps you start wheezing when you eat a particular food.
+You might sniffle and sneeze as the seasons change or get itchy and teary-eyed when you dust the house or pet an animal.
+Perhaps you start wheezing when you eat a particular food.

 Allergy blood tests detect and measure the amount of allergen-specific antibodies in your blood.
 When you come into contact with an allergy trigger, known as an allergen, your body makes antibodies against it.